docker-hy/docker-hy.github.io/data/part-2/section-4.md

 hidden: false
 ---

 Containers are not only great in production.
 They can be used in development environments as well and offer a number of benefits.
-The same works-on-my-machine problem is faced often when a new developer joins the team.
+The same _works-on-my-machine_ problem is faced often when a new developer joins the team.
 Not to mention the headache of switching runtime versions or a local database!

-In our team at the University of Helsinki, the target for all project development environments is to have the setup so that a new developer only needs to install docker to get started.
-Of course, the target is usually missed as you need things like your favorite text editor.
+For an example, a [software development team](https://toska.dev/) at the University of Helsinki has a fully [containerized development environment](https://ethesis.helsinki.fi/repository/handle/123456789/30995).
+The principle in all development projects is to have a setup so that a new developer only needs to install Docker and clone the project code from GitHub to get started.
+Not a single dependency is ever installed on to host machine, Git, Docker and the text editor of choice is only thing that is needed.

-Even if your application is not completely containerized during development, containers can be of use.
-For example, say you need mongodb version 4.0.22 installed in port 5656.
-It's now oneliner: "docker run -p 5656:27017 mongo:4.0.22" (mongodb uses 27017 as default port).
+Even if your application is not completely containerized during development, containers can very helpful.
+For example, say you need MongoDB version 4.0.22 installed in port 5656.
+It's now oneliner: "docker run -p 5656:27017 mongo:4.0.22" (MongoDB uses 27017 as default port).

+Let's containerize a NodeJS development environment.
+As you perhaps know [NodeJS](https://nodejs.org/en/) is a cross-platform JavaScript runtime that makes it possible to run JavaScript in your machine, servers and embedded devices, among many other platforms

-Let's containerize my node development environment.
-This will need some insider knowledge of node.
-But here is a simplified explanation if you're not familiar: libraries are defined in `package.json` and `package-lock.json` and installed with `npm install`. npm is node package manager and node is the runtime.
-To run application with the packages we have script defined in package.json that instructs node to run index.js, the main/entry file in this case the script is executed with `npm start`.
+The setup requires some experteese on the way how NodeJS works.
+Here is a simplified explanation if you're not familiar: libraries are defined in `package.json` and `package-lock.json` and installed with `npm install`. [npm](https://www.npmjs.com/) is the Node package manager.

+To run application with the packages we have script defined in package.json that instructs Node to execute index.js, the main/entry file in this case the script is executed with `npm start`.
 The application already includes code to watch for changes in the filesystem and restart the application if any changes are detected.

 The project "node-dev-env" is here [https://github.com/docker-hy/material-applications/tree/main/node-dev-env](https://github.com/docker-hy/material-applications/tree/main/node-dev-env).
 I already included a development Dockerfile and a helpful docker-compose.yml.